Jacksonville Riverwalks: History

 At the January 31, 2008 meeting of the Downtown Development Review Board (DDRB) of the Jacksonville Economic Development Commission (JEDC), plans were tentatively approved for a 128-slip dockage facility to be named, The South Shore Marina & Riverwalk at the Aetna Building.
 The project would include a new section of southbank riverwalk on the 13 acre Aetna Building property, which has 1100 ft of riverfrontage.
 Permits from the Florida Department of Environmental Protection and the United States Army Corps of Engineers had already been obtained, but financial conditions forced the project to be placed on hold.

 The City of Jacksonville and Fidelity National Financial executed a land swap in 2008 that added 1.3 acre in exchange for the parcel of land under Riverside Avenue's historic fire station.
 The city has the option to move the structure before it can be demolished, and funding for that purpose is being discussed.

 The Riverside Arts Market (RAM) was begun in 2008 beneath the Fuller Warren Bridge around the Northbank Riverwalk.
 It is open on Saturdays, 10-4 from March to December and features an eclectic mix of vendors offering arts and crafts, food and drink, fruits and vegetables and live entertainment in a family-friendly environment.
 Eight of the market's vendors have subsequently opened brick & mortar stores or restaurants.

 In late June 2009, a 12-foot corner section of concrete walkway on the northbank collapsed due to erosion of the steel bulkhead.
 Another portion of the riverwalk was closed after bricks became loose when the walkway sank several inches.
 Repairs to both damaged areas were completed prior to the July 4th celebration and fireworks show.

 A meeting was held in January, 2010 between Mayor John Peyton and several city councilmen to discuss progress on three major downtown improvement projects, including Southbank Riverwalk replacement.
 Legislation was filed to fund these three projects with a price tag of $23 million. $11.9 million was allocated to replace the wooden structure with a more durable material with a 40-year life span, and upgrade lighting, railing and trash receptacles.
 On February 9, 2010 the city council passed the three bills without debate, providing final approval for all three projects.

 As of late 2011, the Northbank Riverwalk ran from the Fuller Warren Bridge to the former Shipyards property, owned by the city of Jacksonville.
 There are plans to extend it west to Riverside's Memorial Park, and east to Metropolitan Park across from the stadium.
 Free parking exists under the Fuller Warren Bridge.

-The center of the Northbank Riverwalk is the Landing.
-In 2002, the Jacksonville Track Club partnered with the city in commissioning The Runner, a statue of a sprinting man on the riverwalk.
+The center of the Northbank Riverwalk is the Riverfront Plaza.